ChadTaljaardt/ChadTaljaardt/README.md

 <div>
  <p>
-My name is Chad and I am 23 years old.
-I attained my Bachelor degree in software Engineering in 2017 and have been wokring commerically for 3 years.
+Hello, my name is Chad Taljaardt.
+I attained my Bachelor's degree in Software Engineering in 2017 and have been working commercially for three years.
 I have been programming most of my life at this point and thoroughly enjoy it.
 I like to learn new technologies and skills and have experience in many different languages.
 </p>
 </h4>
 </div>